applebiter/jackdaw/docs/STREAMING.md

    jack_connect jd_tts:output_L jd_stream:input_1
    jack_connect jd_tts:output_R jd_stream:input_2

-   # Or use qjackctl for visual routing
+   # Or use qjackctl or Carla for visual routing
    ```

 6. **Listen to your stream** at: `http://your-icecast-server:8000/jackdaw.ogg`